mrphilroth/mrphilroth.github.com/_posts/2013-07-10-some-data-from-asiana-flight-214.md

 safer than those that used it.
 But I'd be hesitant to jump to that conclusion without knowing a lot more about what goes in to landing a Boeing 777.
-I look forward to the NTSB's final report about what events lead to this incident.
+I look forward to the NTSB's final report about what events led to this incident.
 In the meantime, it sure was fun to play with this little bit of data that's publicly available.

 (Thanks to flightaware.com for the data and my brother for the idea